Families with No Recourse to Public Funds

 Because of the 'no recourse' status of the parents, social workers will also have to check the following alongside the Child in Need assessment:

-The person seeking a service must have sufficient identification although this may not be possible if, for example, the person is fleeing domestic violence and abuse.
+The person seeking a service must have sufficient identification although this may not be possible if, for example, the person is fleeing domestic abuse.
 In such cases evidence should be established at a later date via the assistance of a solicitor or the police;

 If they do not bring the necessary documentation on first presentation, the assessment can still go ahead but the social worker must inform them that any decisions regarding provision of support can only be made when they have provided the appropriate documents, and they should have all the required documents before another interview is arranged;